A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Results

 \subsection{Visualising GW190412 and the kick impact}

 The left panel of Fig.~\ref{fig:waveforms} shows the whitened data from the Livingston detector at the time of GW190412 (grey) together with the 100 best-fitting templates (blue).
 In green, we show the corresponding signals observed in the opposite direction around the source, {\it i.e.}, observed at $(\iota^{\rm Earth},\,\phi_N^{\rm Earth}+\pi)$.
 The bottom-central panel shows the last few cycles of these waveforms while the top-central panel shows the same waveforms, but with the HMs removed.
 While in the first case the two sets of signals clearly differ, therefore enabling measurement of $\phi_N$ and $\phi_{KN}$, these are almost identical when HMs are removed, preventing such measurements.
 Finally, the rightmost panels show these waveforms in the frequency domain.
-The bottom panel makes obvious that the two waveforms show very different frequency content as a result result of different interactions of the GW modes \cite{CalderonBustillo:2018zuq,CalderonBustillo:2019wwe}.
-Finally, \cite{CalderonBustillo:2018zuq} both the central and right bottom panels show that, unlike previously claimed \citep{Gerosa:2016vip}, the impact of the kick direction -- hence that of speed of the final BH relative to the observer -- \textit{is not accounted} by a relative Doppler shift of the signal, but, instead, is encoded in morphological differences arising from the different mode combinations recorded by the corresponding observers around the source, as shown in \cite{CalderonBustillo:2018zuq,CalderonBustillo:2019wwe}.\\
+The bottom panel makes it obvious that the two waveforms show very different frequency content as a result of different interactions of the GW modes \cite{CalderonBustillo:2018zuq,CalderonBustillo:2019wwe}.
+Finally, the central and right bottom panels show that the \cor{kick direction is encoded in morphological waveform differences arising from the varying mode combinations in the recorded by different observers around the source \cite{CalderonBustillo:2018zuq,CalderonBustillo:2019wwe}, which vastly dominate putative Doppler shifts arising from the speed of the source relative to the observer \cite{Gerosa:2016vip}}. \\